 Pricing and Ordering Process

-$175 deposit to reserve a quarter beef. $3.00 per pound hanging weight plus processing.
+$2.75 per pound hanging weight for quarters or halves plus processing.
 Processing not included.

-After your deposit is placed, your spot is reserved.
+After your order is placed, your spot is reserved.
 We will send you a confirmation email confirming your order and the specific date your order is scheduled to be processed at the butcher.
 Because we will not know the actual hanging weight until the animal is harvested, we will send you an invoice via email of the final outstanding balance the day the animal is harvested.
 Once the animal is harvested, it typically takes 2-4 weeks for the animal to be dry aged, cut and packaged.
-Outstanding balance (total cost-less deposit) is due prior to you taking delivery of the final product.
+Outstanding balance is due prior to you taking delivery of the final product.
 Hanging weight cost is paid to Springvale Angus.
 You may pay by check, card or cash.
-The processing costs are additional and are to be paid directly to butcher, Cal Packers.
-They accept cash or check.
-Processing costs typically cost $160* for a quarter, $325* for a half, and $650* for a whole.
+The processing costs are additional and are to be paid directly to butcher.
+Processing costs typically cost $190* for a quarter and $380* for a half.
 Actual processing costs can vary depending on types of cuts or specialty items you order.
-Expected total cost for a 1/4 steer is $750* including processing, $1,500* for a 1/2 steer including processing and $3,000* for a whole steer including processing.
+Expected total cost for a 1/4 steer is $750-$800* including processing, $1,500-$1600* for a 1/2 steer including processing.

-Due to the large quantity of of meat, shipping wholesale orders via USPS or UPS is cost prohibitive.
-Therefor, all wholesale orders must either be picked up by the buyer directly from Cal Packers or from Springvale Angus by appointment.
-We also offer free delivery within 50 miles of our farm. $.20 per mile after 50 miles (within reason or our discretion).
-There are no shipping and handling charges associated with wholesale orders.
+Due to the large quantity of meat, shipping wholesale orders via USPS or UPS is cost prohibitive.
+Therefor, all wholesale orders must either be picked up by the buyer directly from the processor or from Springvale Angus by appointment.
 Please select "Farm Pick-up or Local Delivery" when ordering.